This article will help you understand how to wire up a gfci plug. It is important to get the line and load correct to make it work properly.

 You will need to hit the reset button once this is installed.
 GFCI outlets will not reset until they have power for the first time.

-Installing a GFCI receptacle with four wires simply means you have a line in a load.
+Installing a GFCI receptacle with four wires simply means we have a line in a load.

 If you look at the back of the wires you will see it is actually two conductors.
 There will be a power feed coming from the panel and the other will be going out to something else.